Website

 For our own website

-We were able to achieve a lot of features Showit doesn't offer on my previous website and client's sites using code, like checkboxes in forms and custom cursors.
+We were able to achieve a lot of features Showit doesn't offer on my previous website and client's sites using code, like checkboxes in forms, HTML buttons, and custom cursors.
 But figuring out how to add the JavaScript proved to be its own challenge and we needed a more solid solution.

 Responsive Design